asyncapi/website/pages/blog/introduction-to-glee-a-spec-first-framework.md

 #### Define Our Operation Function.

-Now for our case, we will be adding a file `functions/onGreet.js` and writing up the logic for parsing our time and sending a response.
+Now for our case, we will add a file `functions/onGreet.js` and write up the logic for parsing our time and sending a response.

 ```js:functions/onGreet.js
 export default async function (event) {